The 8 dimensions of recurring payments: Coverage

 Making international payment collection smoother, minimising cost and freeing up your time for higher-value work is the linchpin for successful international payment expansion.

-GoCardless offers the world’s largest global bank-to-bank network to facilitate easy payment collection internationally.
+GoCardless offers a dedicated global network to facilitate easy payment collection internationally.

-We chose GoCardless as our global bank debit provider because of their strengths in global payment processing and we knew that we could grow with them into new markets as well.”
-Evan Miller, Global Director of Billing and Collections, SiteMinder.
+“We want our global customers to have access to simple and easy payment methods when purchasing DocuSign, and offering GoCardless as a key payment option helps us achieve this.”

 How to increase payment coverage